PenjTester/enterprise-it-infrastructure-lab/documentation/12-break-glass-access-for-hardened-workstations.md

   - `Default Domain Policy`
 - Established AuditAdmin as the standard account for workstation-level troubleshooting, patch validation, and future monitoring/backup milestones.

-**Milestone 12 — Privileged Break-Glass Access for Hardened Workstations — is complete and ready for portfolio publication.**